 Afula has both religious and secular communities.
 There are Chareidi communities in Afula Elite and Givat HaMoreh.
 Rabbi Menachem Gold, the community leader, is prominently involved in the process of building the religious community.
 With his help and municipal support, the community has facilitated the building of religious Ganim, and separate elementary school classes for boys and girls.
 There are 100 synagogues throughout the city, which cater to a variety of religious denominations.

-Afula is home to an active and growing Garin Torani, with twenty five young Garin families living in the center of Afula.
-They are a part of the new Hesder Yeshiva in Afula, and in addition to acting as adoptive families for the Yeshiva students; the Garin runs a wide variety of outreach activities for the general Afula population.
+Afula is home to an active and growing Garin Torani, with over 40 young Garin families living in the center of Afula.
+They are a part of the Hesder Yeshiva in Afula, and in addition to acting as adoptive families for the Yeshiva students; the Garin runs a wide variety of outreach activities for the general Afula population.
 The Garin is actively seeking new families to enlarge and strengthen the Torani community, and are happy to absorb Olim families as well.

 In the past 10 years, Afula has built an entirely new neighborhood, Rova Yizrael (the Jezre’el Quarter), with 500 state of the art apartment buildings, duplex homes, and single standing houses.
 Rova Yizrael includes a large city park, dog walking area, restaurants, groceries, malls, and easy access to the 65 highway without disruption to your quality of life.

 Next to the Rova neighborhood is large shopping center which include the main Israeli mall stores.
 Inside the neighborhood is a local supermarket and many pre-school, nursery and kindergartens, as well as an elementary school and a youth center.